Clinical Decision Support LLC (Nashville, TN)

-Health care expenses currently comprise large proportions of United States Gross National Product and are generally growing faster than any other component of the Consumer Price Index.
+Health care expenses currently comprise a significant portion of the United States Gross National Product and are growing faster than any other part of the Consumer Price Index.
 In addition, typically due to the financial inability of many to afford medical care that many suffer from being deprived of even the most basic medical services and information.

-There have been a variety of previous attempts to address the healthcare problem using automation.
-Some of these attempts have taken the form of a library that can be dialed in of answers to medical questions.
-Others have focused on providing doctors with computerized aids that aid them during examinations.
-These are either static or are based on algorithms.
-It is ideal to use an automated system for providing medical advice and diagnosing patients that is efficient fast, precise, and accurate.
-This modular medical advice system is needed to be able to adapt to the latest diagnostic or medical conditions.
+There have been many prior attempts to address the issue of health care automation.
+One of these attempts has been implemented in the form of a dial-in library of answers to medical questions.
+Other efforts have focused on the doctors with computerized tools for use during an exam.
+These techniques are either static or based on algorithms.
+It is ideal to have an automated method of giving medical advice and diagnosing patients that is reliable fast, precise, and accurate.
+This modular medical advice system will be able to adjust to changing medical conditions or detection methods.

 Get Patents with PatentPC

 The FDA could refer to functions in software, which include ” Software As a Medical Device” and “Software in Medical Device(SiMD)”, which are software that is integral (embedded in a) a medical device.